adlensius/contagion_risk/README.md

 * 'summary_statistics.R' consists of codes to calculate summary statistics of the stock indices
 * 'analysis1.R' consists of the code for estimating the shape parameter α and the tail order κ

+# Important Note
+All file paths used within the code will need to be rewritten accordingly depending on where you store the downloaded file in your system.

 # Author
-Thesis is authored by Adlensius Fransiskus Djunaedi
+All codes and thesis are authored by Adlensius Fransiskus Djunaedi

 Supervised by Dr. Jiajun Liu